Driving Safety Course

 - Cited while driving in a Construction Zone when workers were present

-Failure to complete the Driving Safety Course or providing proof of completion with a certified copy of your driving record within 90 days of your request will violate your Driving Safety Course Order.
+Failure to complete the Driving Safety Course or provide proof of completion with a certified copy of your driving record within 90 days of your request will violate your Driving Safety Course Order.
 Failure to comply with any part of the Driving Safety Course Order may result in a $200 fine and a conviction reported on your driving record.

 Note: If you have a commercial driver's license, you are not eligible to take Driving Safety.